SensorAnalyticsAus/OCD---OpenCv-motion-Detector/kmeans/README-km.md

-`ctrl-cam01` then wait until at least 100  lines appear in `../log/MG.log`.
+`../ctrl-cam01.sh start` and wait until at least 100  lines appear in `../log/MG.log`.

 ## Example